Skip the cooking this summer with this fresh and delicious Sea Bass Ceviche recipe! It’s allergy friendly, grain free, and low carb

 - Prepare the fish marinade by mixing together the lime zest, lime juice, salt, sugar, hot sauce (or minced hot peppers), and garlic in a ziploc bag.

-- Cube your sea bass into cubes about 3/4-inch each and place in the bag with the marinade.
-Mix together well so everything is coated, and let rest in the fridge for 30-45 minutes (marinade your fish less time if you like it softer and more rare, more time if you prefer it more opaque).
+- Cube your sea bass into cubes about ¾-inch each and place in the bag with the marinade.
+Mix together well so everything is coated, and let rest in the fridge for 30-45 minutes (marinate your fish less time if you like it softer and more rare, more time if you prefer it more firm and opaque).